10-Step Link Building Checklist: All You Need to Know

 Link building is the process of acquiring links to your website from other websites.

-These links act as votes of confidence in your content, which can improve your website’s search engine ranking.
+These links act as votes of confidence in your content, which can improve your website’s search engine ranking, improving your domain authority and backlink profile.

 Internal link building, on the other hand, focuses on improving your site’s navigation.